loopwerk/loopwerk.io/content/articles/2025-06-03-drf-action-serializers.md

 The `PostSerializer` class is used for everything: the list of posts, retrieving a single post, the payload when creating or updating a post, and the response when creating or updating a post.

 I find that this is often not what I want; for example I often want a simple version of the model to be returned in the list endpoint (`/posts/`), while the full model is returned in the retrieve endpoint (`/posts/{post_id}/`).
-And I also often want that the *input* serializer is different from the *output* serializer, when creating or updating something (especially when using DRF’s built-in Browsable API, because it includes all the read-only fields in the example input payload, causing confusion).
+And I also often want that the *input* serializer is different from the *output* serializer, when creating or updating something.

 Using different serializers in the list and retrieve endpoints isn’t too hard: